If you regularly visit a resident

 Dual use bays

 There are a number of bays classed as 'dual use'.
-This means they are available for unlimited parking by Residents' Permit holders (including users of Visitor Permits), or up to 2 hours by non-permit holders.
-This means you could also pay to park if there is a dual use bay available, and your stay will be less than 2 hours.
+This means they are available for unlimited parking by residents' permit holders (including visitors permits), or up to 3 hours by non-permit holders, on payment of a parking charge.
+This means you could also pay to park if there is a dual use bay available, and your stay will be less than 3 hours.